Powder Day. Just hearing those two words is exciting for any true skier or snowboarder.

 - Check The Weather - Check the weather daily.
 Look at the long range forecast.
 Know when the storms are coming so that you can plan your work load accordingly.

-- Get Up Early - When the forecast is for a powder day, wake up early and double check that we didn't get donut holed.
+- Get Up Early - When the forecast is for a powder day, wake up early and get ready to get after it.
 BigSkyResort.com posts the snow report early.
 MTAvalanche.com is known for accurate snow beta.
 If it's go time, grab a coffee and breakfast and head up for first chair.

-- Choose Your Gear Wisely - Grab the powder boards.
+- Choose Your Gear Wisely - Grab the powder skis or board.
 Dress appropriately.
 Bring your avalanche gear.

 - Plan Your Day - If you fail to plan, you plan to fail.
 Make a tentative plan on what terrain you'll hit.
 Try to mentally map out your day so that you have a basic plan of attack to maximize your pow turns.
 Think about specific runs, base areas, chairlifts, etc. The more you plan, the better prepared you'll be for a powder bonanza.